The release manager role in Spark means you are responsible for a few different things:

 $ ./translate-contributors.py

-Additionally, if you wish to give more specific credit for developers of larger patches, you may use the the following commands to identify large patches.
+Additionally, if you wish to give more specific credit for developers of larger patches, you may use the following commands to identify large patches.
 Extra care must be taken to make sure commits from previous releases are not counted since git cannot easily associate commits that were back ported into different branches.

 # Determine PR numbers closed only in the new release